Dedham Public Schools: Students

+In 2024, students in the Dedham Public Schools spoke 36 different languages.

+Enrollment by school

 Schools

 The district operates seven schools.
 The Early Childhood Education Center serves students in pre-school and kindergarten.
 There are four neighborhood elementary schools: Avery, Greenlodge, Oakdale, and Riverdale.
 All four elementary schools feed into Dedham Middle School which houses grades six, seven, and eight, and Dedham High School serves students in grades nine through 12.

 Dr. Thomas J. Curran Early Childhood Education Center

 The Dr. Thomas J. Curran Early Childhood Education Center (ECEC) is located at 1100 High Street and serves children in pre-school and kindergarten.
-The current principal is Kimberly Taylor.
+The current principal is Kristen Cannon.

 Ground was broken on October 23, 2017, for the new ECEC at the former site of the Dexter Elementary School.
 It was the first pre-school in the state to receive funding from the Massachusetts School Building Authority.
 The school, which has 51,000 square feet, cost nearly $30 million.
 A ribbon cutting for the new school took place on April 29, 2019.

 Avery School

-The Avery School, located at 336 High Street, was opened in 2012 and serves children from East Dedham and some from Oakdale.
-Previously it was located down the street in a building currently used as the Mother Brook Arts and Community Center.
-The principal is Dr. Clare Sullivan.
-It was named in 1867 in honor of Dr. William Avery who had left £60 to benefit a Latin School.
-It was previously known as the Mill School, the Grove School, and District Number Three.
+The current Avery School, located at 336 High Street, was opened in 2012 and serves children from East Dedham and some from Oakdale.
+The principal is Jacqueline Mendonsa.